Mina do Barroso, Portugal

 Mina do Barroso is one of a number of prospective areas identified by Savannah in Northern Portugal that covers existing identified pegmatites that could host lithium mineralisation.
 The Company is currently awaiting a decision regarding prospecting licence applications for three additional areas that are located close to Mina do Barroso - Calvelo, Meda and Ponte de Lima - and in July 2018 Savannah entered into an exclusive due diligence and option agreement with a view to acquiring a Mining Lease, once granted, over areas of land abutting the southern end and adjacent to Mina do Barroso.

-Mainland Europe currently consumes around 25% of the world's lithium and is an early adopter of EVs and battery storage solutions.
-With battery production by major European manufacturers rapidly expanding, any potential local supplies from mainland Europe are being keenly sought; Savannah believes that the Mina do Barroso, together with its enlarged portfolio of lithium assets, is ideally positioned to address this strategic need.
+Mainland Europe currently consumes around 24% of the world's lithium and is an early adopter of EVs and battery storage solutions.
+With battery production by major European manufacturers rapidly expanding, any potential local supplies from mainland Europe are being keenly sought; Savannah believes that the Mina do Barroso project, together with its portfolio of lithium prospecting areas, is ideally positioned to address this strategic need.

 The Mina do Barroso Lithium Project, June 2018